Tinkoff/gatling-picatinny/README.md

 ### redis

-This module allows you to use redis commands.
+This module allows you to use Redis commands.

 #### Features:

-- Support redis commands: SADD, DEL, SREM
+- Support Redis commands: SADD, DEL, SREM
 - Support Gatling EL

+####Read before use:
+- Мethods are not taken into account in statistics Gatling.
+- Not intended for load testing of Redis.

 #### Import: